Devotion to the Holy Face of Jesus of the Shroud of Turin and the Veil of Veronica – VL187

 – on two different days of the week (Sundays and Holy Days for the VV, Tuesdays for the ST);

-The one similarity between the two devotions is that they are both requests for honoring and making reparation to the Holy Face of Jesus.
-BUT it is two different images of His Holy Face – one image obtained while Our Lord was still alive (Veil of Veronica), and the other image obtained after His death (Shroud of Turin).
+The key similarities between the two devotions is that they are both requests for making reparation by honoring the Holy Face of Jesus.
+But they are also two different images of His Holy Face – one image obtained while Our Lord was still alive (Veil of Veronica), and the other image obtained after His death (Shroud of Turin).
+As reasonable Catholics of faith, we should not see in these two devotions a contradiction or opposition.
+Rather, we should by grateful that God permits us different insights into the great mystery of His Incarnation and suffering as revealed in His most Adorable Face.

 As previously stated, the messenger chosen by God to reveal the reparatory devotion to the Holy Face of Jesus of the Shroud of Turin was Sister (Mother) Maria Pierina de Micheli (1890 – 1945), a religious sister in the Convent of the Immaculate Conception in Rome.